CephalofairGames/frosthaven-faq/index.md

 **How do summons focus on a round where Ice Wraiths have changed forms?**  Summons will focus on Ice Wraiths based on the current state of the board, and prioritize the new Elites over the former Elites.

 **How does a Named Ice Wraith work?
 Are they elite?
 Normal?
 Change form?** Isaac: "The intention was that named Ice Wraiths would switch forms (this is the main reason normals and elites always have the same hit point value).
-That is on pretty shaky ground with the rules, though, because there explicitly called out as not elite, and because the red bases are used, it is even difficult to track.
-Gonna be messy either way, but I would say to go with the intent, have them switch, and recommend using normal white/yellow bases in those cases."
+That is on pretty shaky ground with the rules, though, because they're explicitly called out as not elite, and because the red bases are used, it is even difficult to track.
+Gonna be messy either way, but I would say to go with the intent, have them switch, and recommend using normal white/yellow bases (or white/red bases) in those cases."

 ### Lightning Eel
 **What happens if I destroy or relocate a water tile an eel is currently occupying?** The eel treats non-water hexes as obstacles, so will immediately relocate to the closest water hex.
 (Note that, unlike Gloomhaven, there is no damage caused by this movement in Frosthaven.)
 In the event there's no unoccupied water tiles, they just remain in the hex they're in until able to legally move elsewhere.